Israeli forces kill 20 gunmen in raid at Gaza's Al Shifa hospital, army says | Law-Order

 Israeli forces kill 20 gunmen in raid at Gaza's Al Shifa hospital, army says

-Israeli troops raided the compound of Gaza's Al Shifa Hospital early on Monday, saying they killed 20 gunmen, in an operation Palestinian health authorities said caused multiple casualties and set off a fierce fire in one of the buildings.
-The Israeli military said soldiers and special forces had conducted a "precise operation" based on intelligence that the hospital was being used by senior Hamas leaders, and were fired upon when they entered the compound.
+Israeli troops raided the compound of Gaza's Al Shifa Hospital early on Monday, saying they killed over 20 gunmen, in an operation Palestinian health authorities said caused multiple casualties and set off a fierce fire in one of the buildings.
+Special forces, supported by infantry and tanks, conducted a "precise operation" based on intelligence that the hospital was again being used by Hamas leaders, and were fired upon when they entered the compound, the military said.

-"Twenty terrorists have been eliminated at the Shifa hospital thus far in various engagements, and dozens of apprehended suspects are currently in questioning," it said in a statement.
+"We apprehended more than 200 terrorist suspects that are now being questioned.
+We eliminated more than 20 terrorists inside the hospital compound," said spokesperson Rear Admiral Daniel Hagari.
+One Israeli soldier was killed in the fighting, he said.

+"Hamas tried to reestablish its base in the hospital and use it as a shelter for terrorists on the run.
+We will not allow this and will attack and continue to attack any place Hamas tries to reestablish its grip," Hagari said.
 Al Shifa, the Gaza Strip's biggest hospital before the war, is now one of the only healthcare facilities that is even partially operational in the north of the territory, and is also housing hundreds of displaced civilians.

 "Suddenly, we started to hear sounds of explosions, several bombings, and soon tanks started to roll, they came from the western road and headed toward Al Shifa, then sounds of gunfire and explosions increased," Mohammad Ali, 32, a father of two, who lives around one kilometre from the hospital, told Reuters via a chat app.
 "We don't know what is happening, but it looked as if it was a re-invasion of the Gaza City," he added, saying that the military activities began at around 1:00 a.m.
 (2300 GMT Sunday).